-D. Performance considerations for design:

-- 1) For maximum speed, the total vessel weight should be minimized. - 2) The DC motor provided has extremely low torque in the best of sun conditions with the PV panels supplied; and so, performs better at higher RPM with low frictional loads.
+- D. Performance considerations for design: - 1) For maximum speed, the total vessel weight should be minimized. - 2) The DC motor provided has extremely low torque in the best of sun conditions with the PV panels supplied; and so, performs better at higher RPM with low frictional loads.
 Designs should consider low hydrodynamic drag and low mechanical friction.
 Drive gearing or pullies may be beneficial to increase torque. - 3) Boat straight-line tracking will reduce repeated contact friction with lane walls. - 4) PV panel angle, as much as possible, should face the sun.
 This might involve an adjustable mounting. - 5) Windage Because the race is outside, there is a possibility for wind affecting boat speed and direction.
-Lower freeboard (walls) can reduce windage area.

-E. Developing the design

-- Breaking the design into smaller elements is usually beneficial to achieving optimum system results.
+Lower freeboard (walls) can reduce windage area. - E. Developing the design - Breaking the design into smaller elements is usually beneficial to achieving optimum system results.
 For example, evaluate separately- the solar power panels mounting and collection, the motor-propulsion, and the vessel floatation stability and tracking can each be tested out separately.
 Then they can be tested as a system. - 2) Initially water testing can be performed in a small pool or even indoors by using a 3V battery in place of the solar cell.
 Remember that the 3V solar panel will produce only a fraction of the power of a 3V watch battery - so that eventually the PV system needs to be tested outside in sunlight.

 - 1. Only one (1) entry (boat assembly) per team will be accepted.
 A maximum of six people per team will be allowed. - 2.
 Two (2) attempts will be allowed for each heat.
 Note: It is recommended that students test and redesign their device prior to competition day.
 "Practice the iterative process of engineering-test-optimize." - 3.
 Each boat assembly will be visually inspected and measured for compliance with all the rules. - 4.
 Once the boat is held against the wall in the starting position, no further adjustments will be permitted until it reaches the end of the lane where it may be manually reversed by the selected team member.
 These laps are to be repeated until time runs out.
 Only one person from each team may handle the boat at the ends.
-The boat direction may be periodically straightened by pushing sideways bumping using the lane lines.
-The approximate shallow, 6" to 24" deep, pool course is described in Figure 7.
+If stuck, the boat direction may be periodically straightened by pushing sideways, bumping using a pole.
+However, each contact is penalized by 1 ft. off the total score.
+The approximate shallow, 6" to 36" deep, pool course is described in Figure 7.

-Figure 7 Fresh-water racecourse schematic diagram
+Figure 7 Fresh-water race-course schematic diagram

 - 5. The wind velocity will be measured, with time of day and weather noted prior to testing. - 6.
-The greatest distance powered over a 5-minute period will be used to create a score for each team. - 7.
-In case of a tie in distance a 2-minute run-off will be used as the discriminator.

-8. The judges will post the results and select the winning watercraft design (Final discretion resides with judges)
+The greatest distance powered over a 3 or 5-minute period will be used to create a score for each team. - 7.
+In case of a tie in distance a 2-minute run-off will be used as the discriminator. - 8.
+The judges will post the results and select the winning watercraft design (Final discretion resides with judges) - 9.
+One separate prize will be awarded for the most environmentally sustainable solar boat design, as determined by the judges.